brandontrabucco/insta-dev/README.md

 )
 ```

-Running the above will produce the following observation:
+Running the above will produce an observation:

 ```
 Here is your assigned session ID: `awesome-avocado`